-There is much more to SDLC that a business needs to understand before taking on software development projects.
+However, there is much more to a software development process and software development lifecycle that one needs to understand before taking on software development projects.

-The same goes for the software development life cycle phases — there is a defined step-by-step process for creating quality software.
-If you miss any of the steps or follow them haphazardly – the software development efforts will go to waste.
+The same goes for the software development life cycle — there is a defined step-by-step process for creating quality software.
+The software development efforts will go to waste if you miss any steps or follow them haphazardly.

-The software development life cycle comprises six stages: requirement gathering, design, development, test, deployment, and maintenance.
-Each of the software development stages is handled by a dedicated team of professionals with expertise in the niche.
+The software development life cycle comprises requirement gathering, design, development, test, deployment, and maintenance.
+Each software development stage is handled by a dedicated team of professionals with expertise in the niche.

-The stages of SDLC mostly stay constant no matter what software development methodology is followed.
+SDLC stages mostly stay constant no matter what software development methodology we follow.
 However, the approach towards implementing these stages changes with changing development methodology.

-Prevalent software development models include — waterfall model, spiral model, feature-driven development, Agile, Lean development, Rapid Application Development, and Scaled Agile Framework (SAFe).
+Prevalent software development models include Waterfall, Spiral, feature-driven, Agile, Lean, Rapid Application Development, and Scaled Agile Framework (SAFe).